Translations and Internationalization (i18n)

 object.

-For example, if your integration is named "Sync customer data with Salesforce"
+For example, to translate an integration named "Sync customer data with Salesforce"

 to your prismatic.init